KristianMSchmidt/Sudoku-solver-Flask-web-app-/README.md

 # Sudoku-solver
-Automatic sudoku-solver using AC-3 and backtracking algorithms
+Automatic sudoku-solver using AC-3 and backtracking algorithms.
+Web app made with Flask.